sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - Watch syslog messages for specific pattern; Upon match parse the required data out and call event reporter.
 - Any other means of getting alerted on an event

+#### Code update
+- This is the preferred approach.
+- Use the API for event reporting.

+##### Pro
+- Direct reporting from run time is the most efficient way for performance & resource usage.

+##### con
+- A code update could take months to get into production.

 #### Log message based detection
 At high level:
 1. This is a two step process.